pulumi/pulumi-hugo/themes/default/content/blog/understanding-state/index.md

 date: 2021-12-13
 draft: false
 meta_desc: |
-    Do a quick dive into state and state management.
+    Do a quick dive into state and state management via some real-life physics.
 meta_image: meta.png
 authors:
     - laura-santamaria